aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/tests.rst

     make mypy

-Settings for mypy resides inside the mypy.ini file.
+Settings for mypy reside inside the mypy.ini file.

 Read more:
 ----------